 National Student Auditions logo newNational Student Auditions

-Who may sing in National Student Auditions?
+Who may enter National Student Auditions?

 When are the National Student Auditions and what are the rules?